Andrew Robinson Stoney: Second marriage

 The legal battles continued.
 Stoney Bowes and his accomplices were found guilty of conspiracy to abduct Mary, and he was sentenced to three years in prison.
 Meanwhile, he lost the divorce case and the battle to retain the Bowes fortune.
 The trials were sensational and the talk of London.
 Although the countess initially won public sympathy, Bowes eventually turned many against her – partly because of the libels he succeeded in putting about (buying shares in a newspaper for the purpose and publishing the 'Confessions' he had earlier forced her to write) – and partly because the general apprehension was that she had behaved badly in attempting to prevent her husband's access to her fortune.
 There had also been an affair between her and the brother of one of the lawyers, which became public knowledge, and, Stoney Bowes alleged, an affair with her footman, George Walker.
 Mary finally obtained her divorce at the High Court of Delegates on 2 March 1789 which revealed how Bowes had systematically deprived the countess of her liberty and abused her.

+His three-year prison term expired c.1790, with the finalised divorce of 2nd March 1789 stripping him of the Bowes fortune.